Musa-Qureshi-01/Book-Recommender-System/README.md

 # 📚 Book Recommender System
 A simple machine learning-based web application that recommends books based on user interest.
 Built using Python, Pandas, and Flask.
+Using Pycharm

 ## 🚀 Live Demo
 Coming Soon on Render